We have some days off work and get the caravan ready for another expedition in Spain.

 During the night we heard cars coming and going which was a little disturbing.

-We then take the direction north to La Mata.
+We then took the direction north to La Mata.
 There are 2 beautiful beaches, one with restaurants and the second completely natural.
 In the middle is a place for caravans.
 So if you want some sun at the coast, I would go there.
 (38°01’45.3″N 0°39’01.3″W)

 Torrevieja has a vast extension of small houses with little gardens and a very good infrastructure especially on the main road before you get into town.
 Big supermarkets and malls, a perfect place to do shopping.

-When we are back we pack up and drive north.
-We come past St. Pola and numerous flamingos before we turn of the N323 to go to the lighthouse from where you have a great view.
-(38°12’31.6″N 0°30’50.4″W) Down at the coast we see small beaches and caravans parked there, so we decide to go there for our late lunch.
+When we were back at the camper, we packed up and drove north.
+We came past St. Pola and numerous flamingos before we turned off the N323 to go to the lighthouse from where you have a great view.
+(38°12’31.6″N 0°30’50.4″W) Down at the coast we saw small beaches and caravans parked there, so we decide to drive there for our late lunch.
 (38°13’32.0″N 0°30’39.4″W)

-Now it is time to head home – just one more recommendation: there is a very cheap gas station just off the highway in Alicante: exit 10 Villafranqueza (38°22’59.7″N 0°29’22.3″W)
+Now it was time to head home – just one more recommendation: there is a very cheap gas station just off the highway in Alicante: exit 10 Villafranqueza (38°22’59.7″N 0°29’22.3″W)

 And if you need to empty your deposit and fill up water – up the street in direction to Alicante is a Repsol where you can do that for 3,- (or free if you fill up your tank there) The perfect pit stop !